mugen609/bigbox-native-res-setup/GameMaze.md

    - Set View → Screen → **Rotate Up Right** for vertical stacked screens.
    - If the screen flips in the wrong direction for your setup, you will have to use iRotate instead (See below image).
-   - By default, Azahar runs at desktop resolution; use Res-O-Matic](#using-res-o-matic-for-custom-resolutions) in LaunchBox for custom resolutions.
+   - By default, Azahar runs at desktop resolution; use [Res-O-Matic](#using-res-o-matic-for-custom-resolutions) in LaunchBox for custom resolutions.

 4. **PCSX2 (PS2), RPCS3 (PS3), Ryujinx (Switch), Vita3K (PS Vita)**